List of Heroes characters: Edward

 Edward, portrayed by Jose Yenque, is the father of Santiago and the husband of Iris, and is a former agent of the Company.
 He has the abilities of both accelerated probability - allowing him to slow time, determine which action to take, and do so at a superhuman speed - and electricity manipulation.
 With his family threatened, he was forced to work as an assassin for the Company, but eventually faked his death to leave that life.
 Upon learning that the Company is going after his family, he returns and attempts to kill the character listed in the credits as Serious Looking Woman (S.L.W.) by electrocution.

 Elisa

 Elisa, portrayed by Lina Esco, is a Company agent with the ability to turn her body into water.
 She is partnered with S.L.W., and the duo is assigned to capture Santiago and convince him to be an agent.
 However, Elisa develops feelings for him, and releases him so that he will not end up like her.

 Iris

-Iris, portrayed by Norma Maldonado, is the wife of Edward and mother of Santiago.
+Iris, portrayed by Norma Maldonado, is married to Edward and the mother of Santiago.
 She has the ability of pyrokinesis.